HK-Modding-Preservation/BingoGoalPack2/ReadMe.md

 - All movement, spells, and abilities
 - Every charm
 - Most overworld bosses and dreamers
-- Progression-enabling items like Brand and Tram Pass
+- Progression-enabling items and keys like Brand and Tram Pass
 - Zero exclusion logic